pyriemann.classification.MeanField¶

 Get the predictions.

-Predictions for each matrix according to the closest means field.
+Predictions for each matrix according to the nearest means field.

 Predict proba using softmax of negative squared distances.